Yeonhova/Purple-Boomerang-Profreshers/README.md

-“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step cycling in the South, East, North, and West directions.
+“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step in a cardinal direction.

 ## Base Cases
-If the current path leads to a treasure (when the explorer is on the treasure), then the statement in the problem has a boolean value of true.
+If the current step has a treasure (when the explorer is on the treasure), then the statement in the problem has a boolean value of true.

 If the explorer is on the wall,